Small intestinal ischemia and infarction

 Intestinal ischemia and infarction occurs when there is a narrowing or blockage of 1 or more of the arteries that supply the small intestine.

 Intestinal necrosis; Ischemic bowel - small intestine; Dead bowel - small intestine; Dead gut - small intestine; Infarcted bowel - small intestine; Atherosclerosis - small intestine; Hardening of the arteries - small intestine

 There are several possible causes of intestinal ischemia and infarction.

-- Embolus: A from the heart or main blood vessels may travel through the bloodstream and block one of the arteries supplying the intestine.
+- Embolus: can block one of the arteries supplying the intestine.
 People who have had a heart attack or who have , such as , are at risk for this problem.

 - Severe abdominal pain, even though the area is not very tender when touched

 Laboratory tests may show a high white blood cell (WBC) count (a marker of infection).
 There may be bleeding in the GI tract.

 Some tests to detect the extent of damage include: